radajakub/DoubleOracle/docs/src/solution_utils.md

 ## Solution

 Solution represents the final solution of the whole Normal-Form game.
-It holds final equilibria strategies and outcomes.
+It holds final equilibria strategies and payoffs.

 ```@docs
 Solution